 Students register for online courses through the student portal (Acadia Central).
 Students are provided access to the online course materials when the registration has been completed.
-New students must submit an application to Acadia.
+New students must apply to Acadia.
 Payment is due at time of registration.

 Advice and Information